openconfig/featureprofiles/feature/isis/otg_tests/weighted_ecmp_test/README.md

     *   /network-instances/network-instance/protocols/protocol/isis/levels/level/config/metric-style
         set to WIDE_METRIC

-*   Configure IPv4 and IPv6 IBGP peering between both ATEs and the DUT using their loopback addresses for both IPv4 and IPv6 address families.

-    *   /network-instances/network-instance/protocols/protocol/bgp/peer-groups/peer-group/afi-safis/afi-safi/config

-*   Attach a network with an IPv4 and an IPv6 prefix to ATE2 and have it advertise these prefixes over its IBGP peering with the DUT.
-The DUT in turn should advertise these prefixes over its IBGP peering with ATE1
+*   Attach a network with an IPv4 and an IPv6 prefix to ATE2 and have it advertise these prefixes over its ISIS peering with the DUT.
+The DUT in turn should advertise these prefixes with ATE1

     *   Please use `IPv4 prefix = 100.0.1.0/24` and `IPv6 prefix =
         2001:db8:64:64::/64`

 *   Similarly, attach a different network to ATE1 with IPv4 and IPv6 prefixes
-    and advertise the same over its IBGP peering with the DUT.
+    and advertise the same over ISIS with the DUT.

     *   Please use `IPv4 prefix = 100.0.2.0/24` and `IPv6 prefix =
         2001:db8:64:65::/64`